gofiber/docs/api/app.md

 ```
 {% endcode %}

-When filterUseOption equal to true,it will filter the routes registered by the middleware.
+When filterUseOption equal to true, it will filter the routes registered by the middleware.
 {% code title="Example" %}
 ```go
 func main() {